University Catalog 2024-2025

 Graduate students may transfer credit from graduate courses taken at other accredited institutions.
 Students must provide a sealed official transcript from the other institution, a course description from the course catalog, and may be required to provide a syllabus and/or samples of coursework.
 Transfers are made on the recommendation of the student’s departmental/program advisor and/or Director of Graduate Studies, in conjunction with the faculty member who teaches the most closely equivalent course.
 If the course does not have a direct equivalent, it may be transferred as a “special topics” course.
 Only courses in which the student achieved a grade of B or higher, and which are no more than seven years old, will be considered for transfer.
 Grades earned on transferred credit do not affect the student’s Tulane grade point average.

-50% of all credits for a graduate degree must be completed at Tulane University.
+A minimum of 50% of all credits for a graduate degree must be completed at Tulane University.

 TRANSFER CREDITS FROM QUARTER-BASED SYSTEMS